PappyVanWinkkle/book-world/README.md

-You need to install Node js on your machine to install the dependencies Anything about 6 should be okay Simply clone the repo to your desired location
+You need to install Node js on your machine to install the dependencies Anything above node v6 should be okay Simply clone the repo to your desired location